 The Scharzschilds and the holocaust

-Nora recalled Evelina talking about her relatives who had remained in Germany.
+Nora recalled her mother Evelina talking about the treatment of Jews who had remained in Frankfurt.

-My mother’s father, Jacob Schwarzschild, they came from Frankfurt, in Germany, and some of them were involved in the Nazi business, it was awful.
-There was one cousin, mother used to tell us about this cousin…. who was a doctor, a surgeon.
+My mother’s father, Jacob Schwarzschild, they came from Frankfurt, in Germany, and some of them were involved in the Nazi business, it was awful….
+Mother used to tell us about this doctor, a surgeon.
 He was in a hospital, operating, and these Nazis came in and they took him away from the operation, and another doctor had to carry on.
 They marched him through the streets, and when they passed dog’s mess, they said ‘bend down and eat that, you’re only fit to eat like a dog’.
 And he was a surgeon, he was still in his operating gown.
 That’s how they treated them.